 The Central Bureau of Statistics categorizes individuals as unemployed because they do not have a job, even though they are currently active in looking for work.
 Thus, frictional unemployment occurs due to the transition from one job to another.
 Or, recent graduates are unlucky and unable to find the right position.

-People move to other jobs for a variety of reasons, including better opportunities, wages, benefits.
-Or, they are unsatisfied with their previous job.
+People move to other jobs for various reasons, including better opportunities, wages, and benefits, or because they are unsatisfied with their previous jobs.

 Frictional unemployment occurs because the labor market is imperfect.
 What does it mean?